 It is a commonly believed misconception that a crypto wallet actually stores your crypto.
 This is not true, a cryptocurrency wallet simply controls the private keys needed to access funds that never leave the blockchain network.
 Bitcoin cannot magically jump off the Bitcoin network and enter your wallet, that is not how cryptocurrency wallets work, and why a recovery phrase can be used to recover your crypto even if you smash or lose a crypto wallet.
 This is an important topic to understand, I explain this in more detail in my review about one of the most secure cryptocurrency wallets ever made, the NGRAVE ZERO.

 Paper Wallet - Most Secure, Least Convenient: Paper wallets are the most secure as I am pretty sure it is impossible to hack a piece of paper.
 These are simply pieces of paper that can be generated and printed, then hidden.
 They have a wallet’s public and private keys on them but are not very popular anymore as hardware wallets have become the industry standard and can conveniently interface with web3 applications and DApps.
 Not many people other than hardcore cypher punks use paper wallets anymore.

-These are also the least convenient as the piece of paper also cannot send crypto transactions or perform many of the functions of software and hardware wallets.
+These are also the least convenient as the piece of paper also cannot send virtual currency transactions or perform many of the functions of software and hardware wallets.

 Okay, now we have an understanding of the different methods for storing crypto, how can we use this information to balance security and convenience?